WebAssembly/component-model/design/mvp/Explainer.md

-Lastly, when given a component binary, the compile-then-instantiate overloads of `WebAssembly.instantiate(Streaming)` would inherit the compound behavior of the abovementioned functions (again, using the `version` field to eagerly distinguish between modules and components).
+Lastly, when given a component binary, the compile-then-instantiate overloads of `WebAssembly.instantiate(Streaming)` would inherit the compound behavior of the abovementioned functions (again, using the `layer` field to eagerly distinguish between modules and components).

 For example, the following component: